szermatt/mistty/docs/source/usage.rst

 If that's not enough:

-  - :kbd:`C-c C-q`, :kbd:`M-x mistty-send-key-sequence` sends all
+  - :kbd:`C-c C-q`, :kbd:`M-x mistty-send-key-sequence` sends all keys
-    keys you press to the terminal until there's an error or you press :kbd:`C-g`.
+    you press to the terminal until you press :kbd:`C-g`.

 .. _navigation: